 To prevent this, analysts have developed a set of metrics that act as a sort of early warning system of potential bank failures.
 One of the most important and widely used is called the Texas Ratio.
 To understand how it works and why it matters, it is first important to review, at a high level, how a bank operates.

 How a Bank Makes Money

 To illustrate this point, assume that a real estate developer has a checking account with a local bank that has a balance of $100,000 and an interest rate of 0.2%.
 At this rate, the developer would earn $200 in interest per year, assuming the balance stays the same.
 To complete a renovation on a new project, the same bank also provided a loan to the developer for $100,000 at an interest rate of 5.50% and with a term of 1 year.
 Assuming the balance stays the same throughout the year, the bank will earn $5,500 in interest on this loan.

 The difference between the amount paid to acquire the deposits, .2% or $200, and the amount earned on the loan, 5.50% or $5,500, is 5.3% or $5,300 and represents the Net Interest Margin for this particular customer.
 Clearly, this is an incredibly profitable arrangement because the bank is essentially lending the customer their own money at a big margin.
 When banks repeat this process over and over again at scale, it can lead to a lucrative business.

-But, the success of this business hinges on two very basic assumptions: (1) the bank will keep enough liquidity in reserve so that when the customer needs to withdraw their funds, they are able to do so; and (2) the customer is a good credit risk who will make their loan payments as agreed.
+But, the success of this business hinges on two very basic assumptions: (1) the bank will keep enough liquidity in reserve so that when the customer needs to withdraw their funds, they can do so; and (2) the customer is a good credit risk who will make their loan payments as agreed.
 It is the second assumption upon which the Texas Ratio is built.